 Higher education in the Netherlands enjoys a worldwide reputation for high quality.
 This is achieved through a national system of regulation and quality assurance.
 The Ministry of Education, Culture and Science (OCW) is responsible for legislation pertaining to education.

-The Master and Master of Science degrees awarded by the University of Twente are formally recognised by the Ministry of OCW, based on accreditation of the programmes by the Netherlands-Flemish Accreditation Organisation (NVAO), and are listed in the Central Register of Higher Education Programmes (CROHO), with number 75014 for the Master of Science and number 70043 for the Master programme.
+The degrees awarded by the University of Twente are formally recognised by the Ministry of OCW, based on accreditation of the programmes by the Netherlands-Flemish Accreditation Organisation (NVAO), and are listed in the Central Register of Higher Education Programmes (CROHO).

 ECA Certificate for Quality in Programme Internationalisation